-- In the third quarter of 2023, we initiated a Phase 1b clinical trial in patients with gout and hypericemia in the U.S. to confirm the comparability of U.S. patients' response to dotinurad with data generated in Japan, and to assess drug-drug interactions, if any, with allopurinol. - Data announced in June 2023 from the Phase 1 clinical trial in healthy volunteers showed comparable pharmacokinetic, pharmacodynamic and safety profile between U.S. and Japanese healthy subjects. - Dotinurad (URECE® tablet) was approved in Japan in 2020 as a once-daily oral therapy for gout and hyperuricemia.
+• In the third quarter of 2023, we initiated a Phase 1b clinical trial in patients with gout and hyperuricemia in the U.S. to confirm the comparability of U.S. patients' response to dotinurad with data generated in Japan, and to assess drug-drug interactions, if any, with allopurinol.
+We currently expect data in the third quarter of 2024.

+- Dotinurad (URECE® tablet) was approved in Japan in 2020 as a once-daily oral therapy for gout and hyperuricemia.
 Dotinurad was efficacious and well-tolerated in more than 500 Japanese patients treated for up to 58 weeks in Phase 3 clinical trials.
-The clinical program supporting approval included over 1,000 patients. - Dotinurad was sourced by Fortress and is currently in development at Urica.
+The clinical program supporting approval included over 1,000 patients. - Dotinurad was sourced by Fortress and is currently in development at our subsidiary, Urica.

-MB-109 (IL13Ra2-targeted CAR T Cells + HSV-1 oncolytic virus)
+MB-109 (IL13Ra2-targeted CAR T Cells (MB-101) + HSV-1 oncolytic virus (MB-108))